metajack/metajack.im/_posts/2009-12-15-a-new-generation-of-search-tools.markdown

 our search results appear in fractions of a second after, not minutes after, content is published.

-Oour users would not be impressed if the results page showed them nothing until the next time someone mentioned their query term, so we store a historical archive and index it for queries.
+Our users would not be impressed if the results page showed them nothing until the next time someone mentioned their query term, so we store a historical archive and index it for queries.
 Unfortunately, the traditional indexing systems fall well short of our needs.